 Screen-Free Activities for Toddlers (Ages 1–6)

-In today’s digital world, screens are everywhere — phones, tablets, TVs, even toys.
-While technology has its place, excess screen time in early childhood can impact attention span, creativity, and learning.
+In today’s digital-first world, screens are everywhere — phones, TVs, tablets, even toys.
+While technology has its place, too much screen time in early childhood can affect attention span, sleep, and emotional regulation.

 Why Screen-Free Play Is Important for Toddlers